 When doing the hand-free Vacilala, it is common that the better Follows turn both on 1-2-3 and on 5-6-7.
 Many dance schools just call this figure for “Vacilala with an extra turn”.
 The extra turn is of cause Giro Habanero.

 In Video 4, also from “www.bailarcasino.pl”, Poznan, Poland, 2013, featuring Piotr Agassi Chajkowski and some excellent Follow, we again have two instances of hand-held Vacilala with the Habanero turn at the end.
 The first time (0:45), the second time (1:12).

-The last three videos use the Giro Habanero term in title or description.
-Many dancers and dance schools don’t know the term, they just call it “extra turn” if done as the last part of Vacilala or even confuses it with a Vuelta right turn.
+The last four videos use the Giro Habanero term in title or description.
+Many dancers and dance schools don’t know the term.
+They just call it “extra turn” if done as the last part of Vacilala or even confuses it with a Vuelta right turn.
 In Habanero the Follow steps forward on one, walks on 1-2-3 and turns on 5-6-7.
 Whenever a Follow turns right on 5-6-7, it is most likely the turning part of Habanero and should be regarded as such.
-Exhibela and the linear non Cuban Vuelta Right turn is the major exception.
+Exhibela and the linear non Cuban Vuelta right turns are the major exceptions.

 Hammerlock and Habanero

 There are three moves that can bring a Follow into Hammerlock at the start of Setenta moves.
 The Lead can use Vacilala, Habanero or the Vuelta right turn.
 For Vacilala the Follow turns on 1-2-3 and walks on 5-6-7.
 For Habanero the Follow walks on 1-2-3 and turns on 5-6-7.
 For the stationary Vuelta right turn, the Follow is prepped on 1-2-3, and turns on 5-6-7.